 Pan-Seared Sea Scallops with Watermelon Tomato Salsa is the perfect summer meal that requires little to no cooking and it’s ready in under 30 minutes!

-You probably took one look at the photo and wondered why I’m trying to pass off pineapple as watermelon.
-Well, I had intended to purchase a plain old deep pink Southern summertime watermelon for these pan seared sea scallops and I thought I had.
+You may have taken one look at the photo and wondered why I’m trying to pass off pineapple as watermelon.
+Well, I had intended to purchase a plain old deep pink Southern summertime watermelon for these pan-seared sea scallops and I thought I had.